Advertiser Disclosure

 Allison Martin is a personal finance enthusiast and a passionate entrepreneur.
 With over a decade of experience, Allison has made a name for herself as a syndicated financial writer.
 Her articles are published in leading publications, like Banks.com, Bankrate, The Wall Street Journal, MSN Money, and Investopedia.
 When she’s not busy creating content, Allison travels nationwide, sharing her knowledge and expertise in financial literacy and entrepreneurship through interactive workshops and programs.
 She also works as a Certified Financial Education Instructor (CFEI) dedicated to helping people from all walks of life achieve financial freedom and success.

-Updated February 14, 2024
+Updated September 22, 2024

 6 min. read

 People open up savings accounts for several reasons.
 Whether you’re saving for a down payment on a house, a new car, or a dream vacation, a savings account can help you achieve your financial goals.
-And while a savings account presents many advantages, such as earning interest on your deposits and having a secure place to store your money, you may be wondering if it can also benefit your credit score.
+While a savings account presents many advantages, such as earning interest on your deposits and having a secure place to store your money, you may be wondering if it can also benefit your credit score.

 Lenders may look at the number before giving you a loan, and a higher credit score could help you get a lower interest rate.
 The truth is that your savings account does not directly impact your credit score.
 Still, having a healthy savings account can indirectly help you build a good credit score by helping you manage your finances responsibly.